tobi-lgs/ans-ss25/lab1/notes1.md

-    Note over h1: Proceed with ICMP Echo Request h1->>s1: [IP] ICMP Echo Request to 10.0.2.2 s1->>c1: Packet-In: "What to do with dst MAC 00:00:00:00:01:01?" c1-->>s1: FlowMod: "Forward MAC 00:00:00:00:01:01 to port 3" Note over s1: s1 now knows h1->s3 mapping s1->>s3: Forward ICMP request to s3
+    Note over h1: Proceed with ICMP Echo Request h1->>s1: [IP] ICMP Echo Request to 10.0.2.2 s1->>c1: Packet-In: "What to do with dst MAC 00:00:00:00:01:01?"
+    Note over c1: Recall that MAC of s3 was seen on port 2 c1-->>s1: FlowMod: "Forward MAC 00:00:00:00:01:01 to port 3" Note over s1: s1 now knows h1->s3 mapping
+    s1->>s3: Forward ICMP request to s3